TimHanewich/rainbow-dress/readme.md

 ## Estimating Current Consumption of Neopixels
 All measurements were @ 5V supply.

+You can find the basic code for the tests performed on commit `` of this repo.

-- Current Consumption of Raspberry Pi Pico on its own: 0.022 amps
+Current Consumption of Raspberry Pi Pico on its own: 0.022 amps

 With a single strand of 12 WS2812b Neopixels hooked up, going through several color patterns:
 |Color|Amps (including Pi)|W/O Pi|Amps Per Pixel|